SalimSalimi/VueJsCourse/README.md

 ### Using style directly
 We can add new styles dynamicly by using `v-bind:style (or :style)` and give the style that we want to add like CSS code *(When we use a style property that has "-" we should make the style property between '' or make the first letter after '-' camelcase Example 'background-color' or 'backgroundColor')*. \
 We also can use an array.

+# Condition Rendering Lists
+We can use conditions to show or hide HTML element using `v-if`.
+For example on p HTML:
+    ```<p v-if="true"> ``` It will show the element.
+Otherwise, it will delete it.\

+We can also use `v-else` to do a else statement.
+The between parenthesis *MUST BE* an expression that can be evaluate into boolean (true or false). \

+To make a block with a condition, it's better to use *template* HTML element (we can use div but sometimes we don't want to create a div, instead we use template).
+We can wrap up all the HTML elements that we want to show/hide with a condition on a template tag:

+    ``` <template>
+        <p> text </p>
+        <template> ```

+# Side notes
+* *'<template>'*: HTML tag that is not rendered on HTML code of the page, but it used like (div) but it doesn't create a division actually, we use it for example in conditions and loops.